Agentforce Revenue Management: What It Does (and Doesn't Do)

 Everyone’s close, but not fully aligned.
 That misalignment leads to duplicate effort, ad-hoc workarounds, and short-term fixes that never address the root problem.

-How Pimly elevates Revenue Cloud with complete, governed product data
+How Pimly strengthens Agentforce Revenue Management with complete product intelligence

-Pimly is the Salesforce-native PIM that strengthens Revenue Cloud.
-It centralizes product attributes, content, and assets within Salesforce, eliminating external dependencies and ensuring every quote, order, and invoice runs on the same trusted product foundation.
+Pimly is the Salesforce-native PIM built for this gap.
+It centralizes product attributes, content, and assets within Salesforce, eliminating external dependencies and giving every quote, order, and invoice the same trusted product foundation.

 Real-time product updates flow through Product, Price Book, and Bundle structures, keeping CPQ and Billing aligned with every product change.
-As your catalog scales, Pimly's governance and validations maintain consistency before information reaches Revenue Cloud, ensuring automation performs as intended.
+As your catalog scales, Pimly’s governance and validations maintain consistency before information reaches Agentforce Revenue Management, ensuring automation performs as intended.

 No middleware is required.
 Because Pimly is built entirely on Salesforce, it uses the same objects, permissions, and automation models your teams already know — speeding up adoption without adding complexity.
 For admins, setup is intuitive and quick.
 You can configure and test in a sandbox environment, and then deploy to a production environment within the same change management practices in use across your Salesforce environment.

-Core benefits of integrating Pimly and Revenue Cloud
+Core benefits of integrating Pimly and Agentforce Revenue Management

-Using Pimly with Revenue Cloud delivers several measurable benefits:
+Using Pimly with Agentforce Revenue Management delivers several measurable benefits:

 - Accelerates quote-to-cash cycles because CPQ runs on complete, validated product data.